Paige Matthews: Literature

 As one of the central characters of the series, Paige appears in a number of Charmed literature.
 These appearances first began in the eleventh book of the series of novels.
-The novels follow no strict continuity with the series or each other, and are often considered to be non-canon.
+The novels follow no strict continuity with the series or each other and are often considered to be non-canon.
 However, the television series producers have final approval of everything in the novels, which could indicate the literature fitting into the established canon of the series and the so-called "Charmed universe".
 Paige's first appearance in Charmed literature takes place within the novel Charmed Again by Elizabeth Lenhard in 2002, which acts as a novelised version of the fourth season premiere episode.
 Her last appearance in a Charmed novel takes place within Trickery Treat by Diana G. Gallagher on January 1, 2008.

 In 2010, Charmed gained an officially licensed continuation in the form of a comic book, which is often billed as Charmed: Season 9.
 The series is published monthly by Zenescope Entertainment.
 Set eighteen-months after the series finale, the sisters are seen living happy demon free lives and have each entered into motherhood.
 Paige has had twin girls with Henry Mitchell named Kat and Tamora Mitchell.
 In the comic series, Paige is working as a full-time Whitelighter and can also be seen helping Leo at Magic School with his students.
 In Issue #3, Innocents Lost, Paige develops a new power in the form of a reinforced forcefield made up of orbs.
 Later in Issue #8, Oh, Henry, Paige rescues a baby from the womb of his dying mother.
 She and Henry later adopt the infant boy and name him Henry, Jr. In the seventeenth issue of the comics, Paige looks for a witch named Sarah at a Salem house; however, she meets Cole who won't let her in.
-Despite his pleas, she orbs into the house where she meets Patience (Prue) and the two touch causing their powers to send them away.
+Despite his pleas, she orbs into the house where she meets Prudence (Prue) and the two touch causing their powers to send them away.
 After recovering, Patience tells Paige that she is Prue.
-At first, Paige doesn't believe her, but they go to the manor where after six years, Prue, Piper, and Phoebe are finally reunited with a hug.
+At first, Paige doesn't believe her, but they go to the manor where after six years, Prue, Piper and Phoebe are finally reunited with a hug.

 Powers and abilities

 Witch abilities

 In Charmed it is revealed that magical witches can develop and master a variety of magical skills and powers which include; scrying, spell casting, and brewing potent potions.
 As a magical witch Paige can utilize scrying, a divination art form that allows one to locate a missing object or person.
 Paige can also cast spells, often written in iambic pentameter or as a rhyming couplet, to influence others or the world around her.
 She can also brew potions, most often used to vanquish foes or to achieve other magical feats similar to the effects of a spell.
-As a witch and Charmed One, Paige has also developed a number of magical powers which include Telekinetic Orbing and Force Field (sometimes called Orb-Shield).
+As a witch and Charmed One, Paige has also developed a number of magical powers which include Telekinetic Orbing and Force Field (sometimes called Orb Shield).